Explorer-USS-0-1/Explorer-USS.0.1/README.md

 3. Open it and install the library: **"ESP32Servo"** by *Kevin Harrington, John K. Bennett*.
 4. Upload and run the code.

+Once you have ensured the connection between the 2 ESP32 (see COMMUNICATION section to know how), you can start to use the rover.

 ## HOW TO USE